w3f/Grants-Program/applications/wasm-opt-for-rust.md

 This project is immediately useful to all Rust developers that build for wasm.

-It is more specifically useful to developers of Rust-based toolchains that target wasm, and most specifically the `cargo-contract` tool used to compile Ink programs.
+It is more specifically useful to developers of Rust-based toolchains that target wasm, and most specifically the `cargo-contract` tool used to compile ink! programs.
 It is probably relevant to authors of Substrate runtimes as well, though we do not have that experience yet.